What Is a Sentence?

 - John’s sister Helen flew to America for further studies.

-Sentences With Only Verb
+Sentences with the Only Verb

 Let’s have a look-